+The effects of corporate data loss are not just an annoyance.
 The consequences of data loss are dire; here is a sampling of just a few statistics related to the impact of data loss on business:

 - 93% of companies that lost their data center for 10 days or more due to a disaster, filed for bankruptcy within one year of the disaster.
 50% of businesses that found themselves without data management for this same time period filed for bankruptcy immediately.
 (National Archives & Records Administration in Washington)

 - 94% of companies suffering from a catastrophic data loss do not survive – 43% never reopen and 51% close within two years.
 (University of Texas)